 Animals and atmosphere

-- Spring sees a lot of animals taking their first steps into the world and newborns can sometimes escape their enclosures.
+- Spring sees a lot of animals taking their first steps into the world.
 Be extra careful when driving on rural roads – slow down and don’t rev your engine if you see an animal

 - If you suffer from hayfever or other allergies, make sure any medication you take is non-drowsy.
-Take all necessary precautions and change the pollen filter in your car regularly to avoid streaming eyes while you’re behind the wheel.
+Take all necessary precautions and change the pollen filter in your car regularly to avoid streaming eyes.

 - Check that your windscreen and bodywork is free from cracks, chips or damage

-- Check your electrics – turn on all your lights and walk around the car to make sure they are all working
+- Check your electrics – turn on all your lights and make sure they are all working

 - Keep your tyres inflated – check the pressures and ensure your tread stays within legal limits, even when parked